-Individual income tax returns are due on or before April 30, 2020, for all taxpayers filing on a calendar year basis.
-All others must file by the thirtieth day of the fourth month following the close of their taxable year.
+Individual income tax returns are due on or before May 2, 2022, for all taxpayers filing on a calendar year basis.
+All others must file by the last day of the fourth month following the close of their taxable year.

-Extension of Time to File a Return
+Extention of Time to File a Return

-CAUTION:
+A CAUTION: THERE IS NO EXTENSION OF TIME FOR PAYMENT OF TAX

-THERE IS NO EXTENSION OF TIME FOR PAYMENT OF TAX An extension of time to file your tax return is granted when the Application for Automatic Extension (Form 200ES) is filed prior to the due date of your return.
-Interest accrues on any unpaid tax at a rate of $\frac{1}{2}$ % per month, or fraction of a month, from the return's original due date until paid.
+An extension of time to file your tax return is granted when the Application for Automatic Extension (Form PIT-EXT) is filed prior to the due date of your return.
+Interest accrues on any unpaid tax at a rate of 1⁄2% per month, or fraction of a month, from the return's original due date until paid.